 Do I have to write poetry and fiction?
 What if I only want to concentrate on one or the other?
-Or what if I'm interested in memoir or creative nonfction?
+Or what if I'm interested in memoir or creative nonfiction?

-I will be missing a workshop due to vacation or work travel - is there a way to make it up?
+I will be missing a class due to vacation or work travel - is there a way to make it up?

 Because life happens, and perfect attendance is rare, we set aside one night per term for missed exercises or revisions.
 If you do miss a class, the teacher will send you the exercise by e-mail and you can bring it to be critiqued then.